-Detergents that claim to have “all-natural ingredients” usually include baking soda, enzymes, salt, and other natural additives that help to break down the smell and dirt build up on different types of fabrics.
+Detergents with “all-natural ingredients” usually include baking soda, enzymes, salt, and other natural additives that help break down the smell and dirt build-up on different types of fabrics.

-The perks of using eco-friendly laundry detergents start with the fact that they don’t contain phosphates or synthetic dyes, which are toxic chemicals that are notorious for building upon fabrics at home.
+The perks of using eco-friendly laundry detergents start with the fact that they don’t contain phosphates or synthetic dyes, toxic chemicals notorious for building up on fabrics at home.

-Eco-friendly laundry detergents are also free of petroleum and have little to no impact on aquatic life when they are drained out of your washing machine.
-It’s the phosphates that are included in regular laundry detergents that can be lethal to aquatic life and cause problems for our waterways and everything that lives in them.
+Eco-friendly laundry detergents are also free of petroleum and have little to no impact on aquatic life when drained from your washing machine.
+The phosphates included in regular laundry detergents can be lethal to aquatic life and cause problems for our waterways and everything that lives in them.

 A huge bonus when it comes to using greener eco-friendly laundry detergent over regular detergents is that many of the bigger brand eco detergents are going the extra mile and making their production facilities greener by investing in renewable energy and recyclable packaging.

-There are a lot of companies, like Fill and Ecover, who actively encourage customers to refill their detergent bottles to create a closed-loop system.
+As part of a closed-loop system, many companies, like Fill and Ecover, encourage customers to refill their detergent bottles.

 Getting Your Laundry Clean The Green Way

 What do you get if you mix environmentally friendly detergents with state-of-the-art technology?
-The answer is laundry products that are not only good for the environment but also great at getting your clothes clean!
+The answer is laundry products that are not only good for the environment but also great at cleaning your clothes!

-Many brands of eco-friendly laundry detergent use plant-based enzymes that are non-toxic and free of any synthetic chemicals.
-These plant-based enzymes are what help your clothes stay clean in the long term by breaking down dirt and odour-causing bacteria.
+Many brands of eco-friendly laundry detergent use plant-based enzymes that are non-toxic and free of synthetic chemicals.
+These plant-based enzymes help your clothes stay clean in the long term by breaking down dirt and odour-causing bacteria.

 Spot Clean With Soap

-The number one best tip to get your laundry clean the eco way is to spot clean with a bar of laundry soap.
-There are lots of plastic-free soap sticks available on the market and using these can really save you some money as they don’t need to be refilled as often as your liquid detergent stain remover does.
+The best way to clean your laundry in an eco-friendly manner is to spot clean with a bar of laundry soap.
+There are lots of plastic-free soap sticks available on the market, and using these can save you some money as they don’t need to be refilled as often as your liquid detergent stain remover does.

-Simply dampen the area you want to spot clean, use a small amount of soap and agitate the fabric.
-You don’t need to dry the fabric or rinse it, just throw it in the wash with the rest of your laundry.
+Simply dampen the area you want to spot clean, use a small amount of soap, and agitate the fabric.
+You don’t need to dry or rinse the fabric; throw it in the wash with the rest of your laundry.